vtex/vtex-courses/courses/store-block/06_messages/en.md

 The concept of _messages_ makes it easy to add new languages ​​to the theme.
 The _Messages_ centralize all translation services on the platform.
 Given a text to be translated, _Messages_ will first check the user-defined context, then check the translations of the _apps_ and, finally, go through the automatic translation system.

-In the directory structure, you can see that there is a folder called `messages`, which has three main files: `pt.json`, `en.json` and`es.json`, each responsible for the translations: Portuguese, English and Spanish, respectively.
+In the directory structure, you can see that there is a folder called `messages`, which has three main files: `pt.json`, `en.json`, and`es.json`, each responsible for the translations: Portuguese, English, and Spanish, respectively.
 In addition, in order to provide better automatic translations, the `context.json` file is used, which is responsible for avoiding ambiguities.

 To use such definitions, the translation files mentioned above are JSON, whose keys are messages and values ​​are translations.